tapilew/payer-tiger/PRD.md

 ## **Goals (Business Objectives)**

-1. **Primary Goal:** Deliver a functional, end-to-end MVP that meets all Sherry Minithon requirements for "complex smart contract interaction."
+1. **Primary Goal:** Deliver a functional, end-to-end MVP ready for pilot rollouts and stakeholder demos.
 2. **Secondary Goal:** Prove the core value proposition of a secure, on-chain payment system combined with a signature-gated content delivery mechanism.
 3. **Tertiary Goal:** Establish a foundational codebase for a future,